Compare 8 tools for IT monitoring in 2024

 IT and DevOps teams use Datadog to examine performance metrics and event monitoring for infrastructure, platform, application and cloud services.
 Datadog uses an API to support more than 450 integrations, such as Kubernetes, AWS, Azure, Chef and Jenkins.
 It also automates log data tagging and correlations.

-The tool enables IT administrators to create customizable, detailed dashboards, but provides only a few pre-built options.
+Datadog enables IT administrators to create customizable, detailed dashboards, but provides only a few prebuilt options.
 The software can be deployed on premises or installed as a SaaS application.
+It uses machine learning to analyze infrastructure and application performance automatically.

-Datadog, like Grafana, provides a number of features and charting concepts.
-Organizations and IT admins must commit as much time as possible to becoming familiar with every aspect of the tool.
-In addition, organizations must consider the fact that Datadog and Grafana require admins to find a way to distribute configurations among machines.
+Like Grafana, Datadog provides several features and charting concepts.
+Organizations and IT admins must commit as much time as possible to familiarizing themselves with the tool.
+In addition, organizations must consider the fact that Datadog and Grafana require admins to distribute configurations among machines.

 Dynatrace